firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

 This will only exit once all of the simulated nodes have shut down.
 So, let's let it run and open another ssh connection to the manager instance.
-From there, ``cd`` into your firesim directory again and ``source sourceme-manager.sh`` again to get our ssh key setup.
+From there, ``cd`` into your firesim directory again and ``source sourceme-manager.sh`` again to get our ssh key set up.
 To access our simulated system, ssh into the IP address being printed by the status page, **from your manager instance**.
 In our case, from the above output, we see that our simulated system is running on the instance with IP ``172.30.2.174``.
 So, run: